What is a bull trap and how does it work?

 The best way to escape a bull trap is set a stop-loss on your position as you open it.
 This will help you to prevent heavy losses if you’re caught out by a bull trap.

 There are a few kinds of stop-losses to choose from, including standard, trailing or guaranteed.
 When trying to avoid a bull trap, a trailing stop would probably help you the most, because it will trail behind the current market value by a set amount of points, and it will automatically close your position if the market value falls by that set amount.

 This will help you to lock in as much profit as possible, while also cutting losses early on into a bull trap.

 How to trade a bull trap

 You can trade a bull trap by opening a short position when you identify that a bear trap is in effect.
-You can go short with financial derivatives like spread bets and CFDs.
+You can go short with financial derivatives like CFDs.
 These enable you to take a position on an asset without having to directly own it, making them well-suited to shorting.

 Bull trap trading summed up